 Swing by the greenhouse before you leave to pick up a great living souvenir from your fun fall adventure at Sam Mazza’s Farm!

-Vermont is full of great places to visit for a good time, now you can add these great spots to your list, too!
+Vermont is full of great places to visit for a good time, now you can add these popular corn mazes in Vermont to your list, too!
 Happy Fall Fun!

 Amy is the founder of New England with love.
 A proud Vermonter, she hopes to share her love of New England and help you find the best adventures in the region.
 Amy is also blogger/founder at Two Drifters, where she writes alongside her husband about romantic and couples travel, relationships, honeymoons, and more.
 When not working on websites, Amy is probably reading, cuddling with her husband, son, and cats, & drinking a maple latte.